compliance checklist for owner operators

 The Department of Transportation (DOT) requires owner-operators to participate in a drug and alcohol testing program.
 The rule applies to interstate and intrastate commercial vehicle drivers, mechanics, warehouse workers, and other supporting staff.
 The following parameters substantially define the scope of this regulation:

-• Testing Requirements: To reduce potential threats to individual and public safety, the FMCSA and DOT require drug and alcohol testing for drivers.
+• To reduce potential threats to individual and public safety, the FMCSA and DOT require drug and alcohol testing for drivers.

-• Compliance guidelines: The testing procedures must meet DOT guidelines to assure validity and reliability.
+• The testing procedures must meet DOT guidelines to assure validity and reliability.

 Driver Qualification File (DQF)